SamirBoulil/slub/Readme.md

 - /!\ Remove GetVCSStatus dependency in the putToReviewHandler -> get the information before creating the command
 - /!\ There is something fishy going on with the PRIdentifier
 - Rework Update CI status command with custom setters
+- The application layer should not be responsible for the formatting nor the content of messages (see application/notify)